kapitsa2811/PatternRecognition_TeamTasks/README.md

 ## Final Validation

-The final validation of the three Exercises has been performed and the results can be found in the corresponding folder.
+The final validation of the three Exercises (MNIST, KWS and Molecules) has been performed and the results can be found in the corresponding folders.

 ### Exercise 2